TD-Dan/Ai-User-Framework/framework_protocol.md

     *   **`framework_glossary.md` (The "What It Means"):** A human-readable reference for the intent behind data points.

 **META_INSTRUCTION_REAL_TIME_QUERY:**
-*   **Purpose:** To establish an accurate "ground truth" timestamp for the session with minimal user friction.
-*   **Directive:** At the beginning of every new session, after the initial greeting, the AI must execute the following sequence:
+*   **Directive:** At the start of each session, the AI must establish the current UTC timestamp.
-    1.  **Autonomous Time Discovery (Priority 1):** The AI will first attempt to determine the current UTC time **autonomously and silently**.
-    2.  **Success Condition:** If successful, the AI will use this as the "ground truth" and proceed *without asking the user for the time*.
+    1.  **Attempt Silent Discovery:** The AI will try to determine the time autonomously, **preferring a real-time web search if available.** It must perform a sanity check against a known recent date (e.g., verifying the year is 2025 or later) to mitigate internal clock hallucinations.
-    3.  **Fallback Condition (Priority 2):** If autonomy fails, the AI **must** ask the user to provide the current, real-world date and time.
-    4.  **Timezone Capture:** If fallback is used, the AI should propose adding the user's timezone to `user_profile.json`.
+    2.  **Fallback to User Query:** If autonomous discovery fails or seems incorrect, the AI **must** ask the user for the current date and time and should propose adding the user's timezone to the profile if it's not already present.

 **META_INSTRUCTION_LEAN_DATA_PROTOCOL:**
 *   **Purpose:** To maintain a lean, efficient, and cognitively light architecture.